mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ## Language Guidelines

 1. Use simple language with no buzzwords
-2. Specify Desktop app or Mobile App if a feature is not dependent on the server release
+2. Specify Desktop app or Mobile app if a feature is not dependent on the server release
 3. Use common wording, e.g. say "Servers" instead of "Sites"; say `plugins` not `plug-ins`; say "Browser" instead of "Webapp"
 4. Avoid phrases that are too vague, such as "Better messaging experience"
 5. Do not use internal names of features, such as "Unread toasts", "Deep linking"
 6. Say "You" instead of "Users" to talk directly to the reader
 7. Say "AD/LDAP" instead of just "AD" or just "LDAP"
 8. "System Console" and "System Admin" should be capitalized